Storm’s five Olympians return as Seattle gets set for WNBA’s inaugural Commissioner’s Cup championship

 Seattle’s Big Three comprised of Sue Bird, Breanna Stewart and Jewell Loyd led the USA women’s basketball team to its seventh straight gold medal with a 90-75 victory over Japan on Sunday.
 Team USA posted a 6-0 record during the tournament.

-In addition, Storm forward Stephanie Talbot and center Ezi Magbegor helped Australia to a 1-3 showing in the Tokyo Games before being eliminated by the Americas in the quarterfinals on Aug.
+In addition, Storm forward Stephanie Talbot and center Ezi Magbegor helped Australia to a 1-3 showing in the Tokyo Games before being eliminated by the Americans in the quarterfinals on Aug.
 4.

-Following its July 11 win against Phoenix, Seattle took a two-week layoff and resumed workouts July 26 with about half of its team, excluding its five Olympians and forward Katie Lou Samuelson, who was still recovering after contracting COVID-19 and returned to practice last week.
+Following its July 11 win against Phoenix, the Storm took a two-week layoff and resumed workouts July 26 with about half of its team, excluding its five Olympians and forward Katie Lou Samuelson, who was still recovering after contracting COVID-19 and returned to practice last week.

-Meanwhile, Connecticut got back to work three weeks ago for what Miller described as a “second training camp” led by the team’s three All-Stars Jonquel Jones, DeWanna Bonner and Brionna Jones.
+Connecticut got back to work three weeks ago for what Miller described as a “second training camp” led by the team’s three All-Stars Jonquel Jones, DeWanna Bonner and Brionna Jones.

 Stewart, who logged at least 34 minutes in four of her six Olympic games, played a tournament-high 192 minutes and averaged 15.0 points, 10.0 rebounds, 4.7 assists and 32.0 minutes.